csumutaskin/fortify-eclipse-plugin/README.md

 I repeat myself again: "You have to have a physical access to a computer on which Fortify SCA software is locally installed and licenced.
 Otherwise, this plugin is nothing more but garbage.

 # Prerequeisites:
- A Windows (10 or older but still useful) Operating System with Fortify SCA is installed (and a Windows O.S.
+ * A Windows (10 or older but still useful) Operating System with Fortify SCA is installed (and a Windows O.S.
 User that is authorized to create folders and files).
- Eclipse IDE (Plugin is an Eclipse Plugin)
+ * Eclipse IDE (Plugin is an Eclipse Plugin)
+ * This plugin runs an O.S. command "sourceanalyzer" of Fortify in the background (run 'sourceanalyzer -h' on command line to see if the utility exists) and to create pdf reports Fortify's "ReportGenerator" utility are used.
+So make sure that Fortify Installation path / bin (ReportGenerator.bat is located there) is set as a Windows PATH variable.
+ * Internet connection for recommendations of the issues.
+ * I mostly develop backend applications in Java, so I parse the issues using the ".java" token especially when detecting the issue locations.
+This means current tests are done only for Java Backend Projects.

+# How to use this plugin:

+Copy the .jar file in target folder into Eclipse IDE installation path -> dropins folder and start Eclipse.
+Fortify custom views and menu items will be visible afterwards.